swiss-seismological-service/sed-SeisComP-contributions/apps/screloc/descriptions/screloc.rst

    NonLinLoc.controlFile = ${NLLROOT}/NLL.default.conf

    # Set the default pick error in seconds passed to NonLinLoc
-   # if no SC3 pick uncertainty is available.
+   # if no SeisComP pick uncertainty is available.
    NonLinLoc.defaultPickError = 0.1

    # Define the available NonLinLoc location profiles.
 The order